opokuwaren95-png/Mampong-Hydrogeochemical-Assessment/README.md

+## Thesis Context
+This repository is an independent computational extension of data collected for my BSc Final Year Thesis: "Hydrogeochemical Assessment of Groundwater in Asante Mampong, Ghana" (USTED, 2025-2026).
+Thesis = experimental field & lab work.
+This repo = independent Python analysis for graduate studies in Computational Chemistry.

 # Mampong Groundwater Quality Assessment

 Assessment of groundwater quality in Mampong based on 10 samples GW01 to GW10.
 Compared with WHO standards.